LD1878/jurospain1/about.md

 <p>Moving to Spain should be exciting, not stressful.
 At **JURO Spain**, we specialize in helping **English-speaking expats** navigate Spanish immigration, residency, and property purchases with confidence.</p>

 <p>We are your **premium concierge process managers**.
 We handle all the complex administrative, legal, and financial processes, ensuring your case is perfect before submission.
 This approach guarantees a **faster, smoother path** for both the client and our legal partners.
-We are the dedicated guide to starting your new life in Spain—quickly.</p>
+We are the dedicated guide to starting your new life in Spain-quickly.</p>

 <hr>

 <h2>⚡ Why Expats Choose JURO Spain (The Difference)</h2>

 <ul style="list-style-type: disc; padding-left: 20px;">
-    <li>**Fastest Case Approval:** Our unique process management means we deliver the **fastest possible outcome** for your **NIE**, residency application, or property purchase.</li>
+    <li>**Fastest Case Approval** Our unique process management means we deliver the **fastest possible outcome** for your **NIE**, residency application, or property purchase.</li>
     <li>**Clear Guidance in English.** We explain visas, residency, and property transactions in plain English so you know exactly what to expect.</li>
     <li>**Trusted Local Partners.** We work only with vetted and specialized lawyers (*Abogados*), notaries, and tax advisors across Spain.</li>
     <li>**Efficient and Stress-Free Process.** We handle Spanish bureaucracy so your case moves quickly and smoothly.</li>